-\Determination of Status" is an ongoing process which is done when it becomes apparent that some challenges arise during a student teaching internship.
+Determination of Status" is an ongoing process which is done when it becomes apparent that some challenges arise during a student teaching internship.

-Internship has been informed of the issues involved by the student teacher intern, university supervisor, cooperating teacher and/or an administrator of the host school.
+• Step 1 happens when the challenges are of a nature that the Director of Student Teaching Internship has been informed of the issues involved by the student teacher intern, university supervisor, cooperating teacher and/or an administrator of the host school.
 Generally, the university supervisor, cooperating teacher, Director of Student Teaching Internship and student teacher intern are able to resolve the problems with an action plan, improved communications and the increased ability of the student teacher to meet student teaching expectations.
 This student teacher intern is continued in the original placement without interruption.
 The results are almost always a "recommendation for certification."